 Black people have made their contribution to the positive development of our Canadian society.
 People such as Michaëlle Jean, Viola Desmond, Donovan Bailey, Lincoln M. Alexander, Carrie Best, George Elliot Clarke, and many others, are names of some of the many Black people who have helped to make positives impacts on the Canadian context.

 Within The United Church of Canada many Black people have made their contribution for the church to carry out its mission.
 Many of these were — and are — the rank and file members in the pews who have worked to keep the witness of the church alive.
 In 1974 the Very Rev. Wilbur K. Howard was elected the 29th Moderator of the church.
 He was the first, and to date only, Black person to be elected Moderator.
-Today we know that at the General Council Office, in Conferences, and in Presbyteries many Black people continue to serve indefatigably to enable the witness of the church within Canada and on the global stage.
+Today we know that at the General Council Office, in Regional Councils, and in all levels of the church, many Black people continue to serve indefatigably to enable the witness of the church within Canada and on the global stage.
 There are many Black people, past and present, who continue to offer sterling service at all levels of our church — too many to name, but I give thanks for their contribution in shaping our church.
 The church owes all of them a great debt of gratitude.

 Yet I wonder if in this Black History Month there is a more fundamental lesson that Black people can teach to the church.
 With all the changes of structures of the church that are being contemplated, there is the great temptation to jettison anything which smacks of the past because we are seeking for the new.
 I was at a retreat recently where a somber reminder was given, “The structures may change, but that which is the ethos of the church must remain.”
 While saying this I am also cognizant that even ethos must be constantly reflected upon to find relevance for today.
 Could it be that there is a lesson from the Sankofa bird to us as we move forward?